 - Programme Charge: Free (excluding purchase of food and beverage on location)

 Look forward to embark on a series of fun-filled activities for the whole family, for more details on Families for Life Celebrations 2017, please log on to www.familiesforlife.sg.

-Our Parenting World (OPW) team is honoured to be able to interview Mrs Claire Nazar (CN), Families for Life Council Member where she will share with us more about Families for Life Celebrations 2017 and Families for Life.
+Our Parenting World (OPW) team is pleased to be able to interview Mrs Claire Nazar (CN), Families for Life Council Member where she will share with us more about Families for Life Celebrations 2017 and Families for Life.

 1) Can you share with us more about your work and as a busy mother, how do you strike a balance with your career and family life?

 CN: Juggling work and family is often easier said than done.
 My husband and I recognise that nurturing strong family bonds while keeping our full-time jobs require effort, time and active participation from each and every member of the family.